 Metal fences and railings, as well as other outdoor metalwork, require regular care and maintenance to prevent wear and tear.
-A recoat of paint can last for years if applied correctly and following certain steps during the painting process.
+A new coat of paint can last for years if it is applied correctly and certain steps are followed during the painting process.

 Here's how to properly clean and repaint fences and other metalwork.